scoknig/personal-site/content/about/index.md

 I also consult on technical projects and build intelligent, data-driven systems that solve complex business problems.

-I have a B.S. in Computer Science from Southeastern Louisiana University and an M.B.A. (hence the domain extension) in Entrepreneurship and Family Enterprise from Louisiana State University in Shreveport.
+I have a B.S. in Computer Science from Southeastern Louisiana University and an M.B.A. (hence the domain) in Entrepreneurship and Family Enterprise from Louisiana State University in Shreveport.

 ## Blog